Over 86,000 Arrested During El Salvador’s State of Exception

 Human Rights Violations

-Local and national human rights organizations claim that the State of Exception needs to end as it has violated many individuals’ human rights.
+Local and national human rights organizations claim that the State of Exception needs to end, as it has violated many individuals’ human rights.
 Cristosal, a local human rights organization, has released reports regarding these abuses.

-Amnesty International for the Americas, in its statement for the two years of the State of Exception in El Salvador, assured that it cannot be “a success” to replace gang violence with state violence.
+Amnesty International for the Americas, in its statement for the two years of the State of Exception in El Salvador, assured that it can’t be “a success” to replace gang violence with state violence.

 State of Exception Success